Imputation Strategies Under Clinical Presence: Impact on Algorithmic Fairness: Theoretical analysis of imputation and group fairness

 \subsection{Problem setting}

 Population mean imputation replaces any missing value in a covariate with that covariate's mean, observed at the population level.
-The group-specific extension of this strategy replaces each missing value with the mean computed in the group the datapoint belongs to.
+The group-specific extension of this strategy replaces each missing value with the mean computed in the group to which the data point belongs.
 Formally, population mean imputation and group-specific mean imputation associate the imputed value $\Tilde{x}_i$ to the point $i$ as follows: